simingf/windows-setup/README.md

 -columns: 66 rows: 30

--make a copy of .bashrc from 'Git Bash' folder into Users/Siming
+-copy the .bashrc file from the 'Git Bash' folder into 'Users/Siming' directory

 # VSCode Setup: (extensions)